natedrewg/passwordai-webapp/README.md

 # passwordai
-An AI-powered program to calculate the strength of a password.
+An AI-powered web-app to calculate the strength of a password.

 With this project, we are combining the strength of AI with pyscript.